uio-carpentry/2018-02-09-robust-sw/index.md

 The learning objectives for the workshop are:

 - Understand what we mean by, and the value of testing your code
-- Be able to write simple Integration and Regression Tests
+- Be able to write simple tests to make sure your code is doing what it is supposed to be doing
-- Learn how to automate running the tests when using an online repository trough Continuous Integration
+- Learn how to automate running the tests when using an online repository
+- Know how to make testing part of the code writing process

 The workshop is aimed at graduate students, postdocs and other researchers who perform computational analysis or work.